syncfusion-content/fileformat-docs/File-Formats/DocIO/Convert-Word-Documnet-to-PDF-ASP-NET.md

 documentation: UG
 ---

-# Create Word document in ASP.NET
+# Convert Word document to PDF in ASP.NET

 Syncfusion Essential DocIO is a [.NET Word library](https://www.syncfusion.com/document-processing/word-framework/net/word-library) used to used to create, read, edit, and **convert Word documents** programmatically without **Microsoft Word** or interop dependencies.
 Using this library, you can **convert a Word document to PDF in ASP.NET Web Forms**.